bus driving on the road

 In certain cases involving extreme negligence or intentional misconduct, punitive damages may be awarded.
 These damages aim to punish the responsible party and deter similar behavior in the future.

-At Karp Steiger Co., LPA, we have provided valuable support to numerous individuals and families facing similar circumstances, and we may be able to offer assistance to you as well.
+At Karp Steiger, we have provided valuable support to numerous individuals and families facing similar circumstances, and we may be able to offer assistance to you as well.
 Our skilled Beachwood bus accident lawyer is dedicated to alleviating your legal burdens, allowing you to concentrate on your recovery and well-being.

 If you have been involved in a bus crash, you might be curious about the time limit for filing a bus crash claim.
 If you find yourself in this situation, it is crucial to consult our Beachwood bus accident attorney at your earliest convenience.
 We can guide your rights and potentially assist you in filing a claim against the bus company.